JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ### Decoration

-The [`arrow`](@ref) functions allow you to specify decoration - graphics at a point somewhere along the shaft.
+The [`arrow`](@ref) functions allow you to specify decorations - graphics at a point somewhere along the shaft.
 For example, say you want to draw a number and a circle at the midpoint of an arrow, you can define a function that draws text `t` in a circle of radius `r` :

 ```
 function marker(r, t)